DanieleFerneti/bird_schema_alignment/README.md

        cd scripts/

-6. Extract the actual tables using regular expressions and predict the tables with the LLM:
+6. Extract the actual tables using regular expressions and predict the tables with the LLM (around 16 minutes) :

        python3 ask_tables.py